dgraph-io/dgraph/wiki/content/query-language/index.md

 ## Value Variables

 Value variables are those which store the scalar values (unlike the UID lists which we saw above).
 These are a map from the UID to the corresponding value.
-They can store scalar predicates, aggregate functions, can be used for sorting resutls and retrieving.
+They can store scalar predicates, aggregate functions, can be used for sorting results and retrieving.
 For example:

 {{< runnable >}}
 {